 Although the level of trans-Arctic shipping is uncertain, many expect oil exploration and extraction activities to intensify in the region.
 Oil well blowouts from offshore oil extraction operations have been a source of major oil spills, eclipsing the largest tanker spills.
 The largest unintentional oil spill in recent history was from the 2010 Deepwater Horizon incident in the Gulf of Mexico.
-During that incident, the uncontrolled well released (over an 84-day period) approximately 200 million gallons of crude oil into the Gulf.
+During that incident, the uncontrolled well released (over an 87-day period) approximately 200 million gallons of crude oil.
+The second-largest unintentional oil spill in recent history-the IXTOC I, estimated at 140 million gallons-was due to an oil well blowout in Mexican Gulf Coast waters in 1979.
 The second-largest unintentional oil spill in recent history-the IXTOC I, estimated at 140 million gallons-was due to an oil well blowout in Mexican Gulf Coast waters in 1979.